antonlevashov/capstone_project/capstone_proposal_template.md

 - Third stage:
   - Add more sources of input (blogs, news portals, etc...)

+Max Entropy classifier can benefit from the neutral class Just remember that in case that you use the n-grams framework, the number of n should not be too big.
+Particularly in Sentiment Analysis you will see that using 2-grams or 3-grams is more than enough and that increasing the number of keyword combinations can hurt the results.
+Moreover keep in mind that in Sentiment Analysis the number of occurrences of the word in the text does not make much of a difference.
+Usually Binarized versions (occurrences clipped to 1) of the algorithms perform better than the ones that use multiple occurrences.
+In learning based techniques, before training the classifier, you must select the words/features that you will use on your model.
+You can’t just use all the words that the tokenization algorithm returned simply because there are several irrelevant words within them.

+Two commonly used feature selection algorithms in Text Classification are the Mutual Information and the Chi-square test.
+Each algorithm evaluates the keywords in a different way and thus leads to different selections.
+Also each algorithm requires different configuration such as the level of statistical significance, the number of selected features etc. Again you must use Trial and error to find the configuration that works better in your project.

 What kind of algorithms do we use for sentiment analysis?